Frequently Asked Questions About Dual Enrollment

 Dual Enrollment is the opportunity to take challenging courses and accelerate your educational opportunities.
 Students interested in participating should speak with their high school counselor or district office prior to enrolling in courses.
 Students must understand that the amount of work necessary to succeed is much greater than in high school courses.
 Dual Enrollment courses become a part of a student’s permanent college transcript.

 Students wishing to participate must see their high school counselor or administrator for information on how their school participates in the program.
-The district must approve any participation in the program and may have specific forms that students must fill out before registering with UNC.
-A Dual Enrollment Participation Agreement form must be submitted with each course registration.
+The district must approve any participation in the program and will have specific applications that students must fill out before registering with UNC.

 Both courses are taught at the college level, but by participating in a Dual Enrollment class you get college credit immediately upon successful completion of the course.
 Dual Enrollment courses are taught by high school teachers.
 The course represents the same learning objectives and outcomes that are taught at UNC.